-Despite this challenge, respondents suggested some ways by which social harms could be detected.
-Devising reporting mechanisms within each community was suggested as one way for detecting social harms.
+Despite this challenge, respondents suggested ways in which social harms could be detected, such as devising reporting mechanisms within each community.
 However, the mechanisms for such a reporting system would largely depend on how each community is organized.
 The door-to-door distribution model was seen as an intrinsic mechanism for detecting social harms because of its potential to allow people to express themselves, and decisions made in a home environment are less likely to be influenced by other people.
-Making the HIV testing environment more private and confidential was another related mechanism.
-Responding to "warning signs" and thereby deciding to not offer HIVST was another strategy suggested by FGD and key informant respondents.
-'Warning signs' that might pre-dispose households to harmful outcomes included couples found at home but refusing an offer of couples HIV testing, refusal of a confirmatory HIV test and pre-existing conditions for gender based violence.
+Making the HIV-testing environment more private and confidential was another related mechanism.
+FGD and key informant respondents suggested responding to 'warning signs' and thereby deciding to not offer HIVST.
+Warning signs that might predispose households to harmful outcomes included couples found at home but refusing an offer of couples HIV testing, refusal of a confirmatory HIV test, and pre-existing conditions for gender-based violence.
 An adult man suggested gauging the mood of the respondent.
-According to him, a person who has not used an HIVST kit, but who is also emotional or angry, could be in relationship predisposed to gender based violence or other challenges.
-Strategies to address social harms should build on these local suggestions which reflect what it means to live in these communities and the experience of community lay workers.
+According to him, a person who has not used an HIVST kit, but who is also emotional or angry, could be in a relationship predisposed to gender-based violence or other challenges.
+Strategies to address social harms should build on these local suggestions, which reflect what it means to live in these communities and the experience of lay community workers.

-Counselling and education/sensitization were the frequently mentioned ways for preventing social harms.
-The presence of CHiPs during HIV testing was seen as advantageous as they are trained to deal with situations that arise from HIV testing.
+Counseling and education/sensitization were frequently mentioned ways for preventing social harms.
+The presence of CHiPs during HIV testing was seen as advantageous, as they are trained to deal with situations that arise from HIV testing.
 The offer of HIVST may make it more likely that testing in couples may take place more often in the absence of a professional health worker, including lay workers such as CHiPs.
-A community member, during a transect walk, suggested that counselling should include a spiritual component since this would give hope to people that test HIV-positive.
+A community member, during a transect walk, suggested that counseling should include a spiritual component since this would give hope to people that test HIV-positive.
 Educating community members about the benefits of HIVST was also suggested as a mechanism for preventing social harms.
 One respondent advised that public campaigns should be well resourced and strategically targeted at different population categories.
-Respondents also suggested that the prevention of social harms could be enhanced by couples testing together using HISVT as well as encouraging those that tested alone to disclose their HIV status to family members.
+Respondents also suggested that prevention of social harms could be enhanced by couples testing together using HISVT, as well as encouraging those that tested alone to disclose their HIV status to family members.

-Table 12.
-Actual social harms emerging during the HIVST pilot intervention
+Table 12: Actual social harms emerging during the HIVST pilot intervention